apilo-com/apilo-api-php/src/docs/Api/OrderApi.md

 # Apilo\OrderApi

-All URIs are relative to https://ENDPOINT.apilo.com/ (ENDPOINT is an individual client address), except if the operation defines another base path.
+All URIs are relative to http://localhost, except if the operation defines another base path.

 | Method | HTTP request | Description |
 | ------------- | ------------- | ------------- |